britishlibrary/peripleo/Using-with-Recogito.md

 }
 ```

-Please note that at the moment, you need to __download__ the data from Recogito, and publish the static JSON-LD file alongside your Peripleo installation.
-It is not currently possible to link to the download URL of a Recogito document directly.
-(This is because Recogito doesn't currently support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for download URLs.)
+Please note that at the moment, it is strictly necessary to __download__ the data from Recogito.
+You cannot currently link to the download URL of a Recogito document directly.
+(This is because Recogito doesn't support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on download URLs.)

 ## To download the data from Recogito